In Exercises 5–8, assume that the Poisson distribution applies; a... | Channels for Pearson+

 In Exercises 5–8, assume that the Poisson distribution applies; assume that the mean number of Atlantic hurricanes in the United States is 5.5 per year, as in Example 1; and proceed to find the indicated probability.

 b.
-In a 118-year period, how many years are expected to have no hurricanes?
+In a 118-year period, how many years are expected to have 10 hurricanes?

 Verified step by step guidance